Fixing Your Clothes: How To Repair & Mend Almost Anything

 Don’t come apart at the seams when it comes to the idea of fixing your clothes.
 Follow these easy guides to repair and mend almost anything.

-I am a bit of a broken record, but as I’ve said before, and will say a million times again, the most sustainable clothes are the ones you already own.
-Prolong the life of your clothes and you not only save a vast amount of carbon emissions, water and other resources associated with the manufacture of clothing, but you also save yourself a serious amount of money.
+Make your clothes last longer, and you not only save a vast amount of carbon emissions, water and other resources associated with the manufacture of clothing, but you also save yourself a serious amount of money.

 One way to prolong the life of your clothes is to follow the laundry care labels of your clothing and to avoid overwashing and tumble drying.
 Another way is to fix your clothes when things come a cropper.